Staff:

 Sara Koeninger

-Sara recently retired from Balcones Resources after 25 years and held a number of positions including sales, marketing, and operations.
+Sara Koeninger recently retired from Balcones Resources after 25 years and held a number of positions including sales, marketing, and operations.
 She most recently served as Vice President – Corporate Services where she was responsible for a variety of functions within the company.
 Sara has a BFA from Southern Methodist University and an MS in Environmental Planning from the University of Texas.
-She is a 5th generation Texan and native Austinite and lives downtown along Shoal Creek.
+She is a fifth generation Texan and native Austinite and lives downtown along Shoal Creek.
 She is actively involved with her favorite non-profits, Austin Pets Alive! and Shoal Creek Conservancy.

 Hector Leiva, Jr.

-Hector is originally from El Salvador and lived in Miami before settling in Austin almost a decade ago, along with his wife and two daughters.
+Hector Leiva, Jr. is originally from El Salvador and lived in Miami before settling in Austin almost a decade ago, along with his wife and two daughters.
 He has a deep-seated appreciation for family, travel, and nature, which led him to living in Austin and joining the Board of Shoal Creek Conservancy.
 Hector works at IDEA Public Schools as Chief of Staff for the Chief Human Assets Officer.
 He brings valuable connections to our community’s families, as well as experience in professional and bilingual communications, government relations, and diversity, equity and inclusion work.
 We look forward to working with Hector to continue to reach more of Austin and the surrounding area’s families and make the Shoal Creek Trail more welcoming and accessible for all.

 Jeffrey Richard